there-salwaa022/studygit-demo/README.md

 # studygit-demo
-this is my first git repository
+This is my first Git repository
+Author - Salwa Naseem